GeoffNeal/weather/README.md

 The FE is built in React and uses Apollo client to call the BE which is a GraphQL server and will be running on http://localhost:4000

 Both the server and client are compiled using separate webpack configs.
-The reason I took this approach was that it biundles everything into one file when it compiles the typescript, so I didn't need to put too much thought into making sure output files were output to the correct location and the paths matched up properly.
+The reason I took this approach was that it bundles everything into one file when it compiles the typescript, so I didn't need to put too much thought into making sure output files were output to the correct location and the paths matched up properly.

 ## Approach

 I decided that the best way to provide different calculations based on the same data - while keeping it extensible - was to employ the factory pattern.
 So there is a class for each activity that adheres to an abstract class, ensuring that the call signature for all of them is the same, but we can provide different implementations for them for different calculations.
 It means we can add as many new activities as we like without affecting the implementation of the existing ones.
+I applied the same concept to the weather data points themselves, perhaps a bit overkill in retrospect but it means whenever we want to add a new data point we can just create a new class and specify an optimum value, and the calculation shouldn't need to be touched.

 My calculations are detailed in the `Tradeoffs` section.